Spbaehr/IoT49/doc/install.md

 ports
 ```

 This will print the name of the USB port.
 If more than one name appears, disconnect the ESP32 and repeat the `ports` command.
 The port name that disappeared is the one you are looking for.
-If this procedure fails, follow these [alternate instructions](usb_port.md).
+If this procedure fails, follow these [alternate instructions](doc/usb_port.md).

 Again at the `shell49` prompt, enter the commands below.
 Replace `<port>` with the port name returned by the `ports` command.
+For example, if the port is `COM3` the command is `config --default port COM3`.

 ```
 config --default port <port>